COMMITTEE MEETINGS & PROGRESS REPORTS

 ALL MCRO students are required to attend the annual ethics seminar presented by the School of Medicine and the Graduate School.

-Four semesters in residence, at least six hours of MCRO 994, writtens, orals, committee approval, prospectus approval, degree candidacy, final orals, public seminar and approved dissertation.
+Four semesters in residence, at least six hours of MCRO 994, written and oral exams, committee approval, prospectus approval, degree candidacy, publication requirement*, final orals, public seminar and approved dissertation.
 There are official Graduate School forms for each of these milestones so please notify the Student Services Manager, in advance, of each one.
 You must also apply for graduation by the deadline.

 GRADUATE SCHOOL GUIDEBOOKS

 A part of your student fees goes towards Campus Health Services (CHS); however, not everything is covered at 100%.
-Therefore, the department pays for you to have a 12-month comprehensive plan underwritten by Blue Cross and Blue Shield, and administered by Hill, Chesson, and Associates.
+Therefore, the department pays for you to have a 12-month comprehensive plan (GSHIP) underwritten by Blue Cross and Blue Shield.
 After the initial sign-up period, you will receive policy information and an insurance card.
 You will be asked prior to each sign-up period if you do, or do not want this coverage.

 Since you are not registered during the summer and therefore do not pay the student fees, there will be additional funds in your stipend to cover your summer fees.
 This means you may cover either your Campus Health Services (CHS) fee for each summer session, and/or your student registration fee if you are defending your dissertation and have to be registered for MCRO 994.
 You are responsible for paying these fees with funds that have been provided to for this purpose.

-NOTE: This BCBS health insurance plan is different from the mandatory health plan that UNC now requires of all students.
+NOTE: This BCBS GSHIP health insurance plan is different from the mandatory health plan that UNC now requires of all students.
+You must waive out of the mandatory plan each semester or you will be responsible for the premium.

 Please remember to inform the Student Services Manager anytime that you receive a fellowship, award, honor or distinction from inside or outside of the university.
 It would be very helpful to have this information soon after it happens so that it can be included in the graduate student database and extracted when needed.